 ZILRETTA® (triamcinolone acetonide extended-release injectable suspension)

 A clinical trial evaluating repeat administration of ZILRETTA completed enrollment in July 2017 and topline study results are expected in Q3 2018.
-Topline results from a clinical trial evaluating the pharmacokinetics (PK) and safety of concurrent injections of ZILRETTA in patients with bilateral osteoarthritis (OA) of the knee are anticipated in Q2 2018.
+Topline results from a clinical trial evaluating the pharmacokinetics (PK) and safety of concurrent injections of ZILRETTA in patients with bilateral OA of the knee are anticipated in Q2 2018.
 In December 2017, Flexion initiated a randomized, open-label Phase 2 clinical trial to evaluate the PK and safety of ZILRETTA in patients with OA of the shoulder or hip.
 Topline results from that trial, known as the “SHIP” study, are expected in H2 2018.
+In May 2018, Flexion initiated an open-label study assessing the effect of a single administration of ZILRETTA on synovitis in patients with OA of the knee.
+Topline results are anticipated in 2019.

 Indication and Important Safety Information